Fanchon and Marco: Biography

 Fanchon and Marco were among the children of Esther and Isaac Wolff, who were Russian Jewish immigrants to the United States.
 They were both born in Los Angeles; some sources give their birth names as Fanny and Michael.
 They started their career in their parents' act, Wolff's Juvenile Orchestra.
 By 1902, billed as "Fanchon and Marco" they started performing together as dancers in vaudeville.
 By 1919, they started producing revues together, and their first major success was a 1921 touring show, Sun-Kist, featuring a chorus line of dancers.

 In 1922 they began producing prologues for movie showings, initially at the Paramount Theatre, the largest purpose-built movie theatre in Los Angeles.
 Their younger brother Rube Wolf (who dropped the second 'f' in his name) led the orchestra at the theatre.
 They operated under the company name Fanchon and Marco Stageshows Inc. (with occasional variations).
 Their productions, termed "Ideas", were performed live before the movie showings, and often featured glamorous showgirls in exotic settings.
 The productions were "distinguished by their snappy pace, intricate choreography, spectacular costumes, lavish sets, and teams of chorus dancers", and also toured nationally.
 Unlike other productions, Fanchon and Marco's "Ideas" were designed to be independent of the films shown, allowing them to be performed in many different cities and circumstances.
 The chorus dancers - up to 48 of whom were on stage at any time - became known as the Fanchonettes.
 Their main choreographer was Carlos Romero, and they used the services of dress designers Helen Rose and Bonnie Cashin.
-Among the performers whose careers started in Fanchon and Marco shows were Dorothy Lamour, Janet Gaynor, Charles Walters, Bing Crosby, and Judy Garland.
+Among the performers whose careers started in Fanchon and Marco shows were Tyrone Power, Dorothy Lamour, Janet Gaynor, Lupe Velez, Charles Walters, Ann Miller, Eve Arden, Bing Crosby, and Judy Garland.
 Later productions used various choreographers including Busby Berkeley.